 Melasma and chloasma are the medical terms for this condition.
 This condition usually causes dark, splotchy spots on the face.
-Hormones and ultraviolet rays together cause the facial darkening.
+Hormones and ultraviolet (UV) rays together cause the facial darkening.
 Women should protect their skin from UV rays by applying sunscreen.
 Choose a sunscreen that is SPF 30 or higher.
-You may also want to consider wearing a hat with a brim wide enough to cover your face.
+You should also wear a hat with a brim wide enough to cover your face.
 If melasma lingers after delivery, visit your dermatologist.

 The official name for the dark line some pregnant women develop from their pubic area to their lower chest is linea nigra.
 The good news is that it almost always fades after delivery.

-If you are prone to acne, your skin may be more prone to breakouts in the first three months.
+If you are prone to acne, your skin may be more prone to breakouts in the first 3 months.
 This is because the extra hormones made during pregnancy may cause your body to secrete more oils, thereby leading to breakouts.
-After the third month, the skin tends to clear.
+After the 3rd month, the skin tends to clear.

 To combat acne, cleanse your skin routinely.
 Use an over-the-counter, fragrance-free face soap.
 Wash your skin in the morning and at night.

 Discuss all acne products you are thinking of using with your doctor before using them.
 Accutane, an oral drug for cases of severe cystic acne, should never be taken if pregnancy is a possibility, because it is known to cause serious birth defects.

 Blood circulation increases during pregnancy, and can cause the following changes in your skin:

 If your palms become pink or red, do not be alarmed.
 It is simply a visible sign of increased blood flow and will disappear after delivery.